cogu/apx-doc/doc/apx_text.rst

 Line 1: This is the file header, it says that this is an APX file and that the version is 1.2 (current version).

 Line 2: The letter N represents an APX Node line.
 The name of the node is "Sender".
-Note that in APX we use the term *node* to represent software components.
+Note that in APX we use the term *node* instead of *software component*.

 Line 3: The letter P represents a provide port line.
 The name of the port is VehicleSpeed and its type is uint16.
 The initial value is 65535.

-Line 4: This is anohter provide port line.
+Line 4: This is another provide port line.
 This one has the name EngineSpeed and its type is also uint16.
 The initial value is 65535.

 Similarly, the Receiver component has two require ports and can be represented in APX Text as follows::